 Although the regulation of arbitration in Portugal dates back centuries, modern commercial arbitration started with the enactment of Law 31/86 of 29 August 1986.
-That law was not specifically based on any other law, but it was inspired by French Law.
-It contained solutions that were not substantially different from the ones adopted in other countries, despite some particularities of the law that were a consequence of our civil procedural tradition.
+That law was not specifically based on any other law, but was inspired by French Law.
+It contained solutions not substantially different from the ones adopted in other countries, despite some particularities of the law that were a consequence of our civil procedural tradition.
 In fact, the main evidence of the success of that law was that it remained in force for 25 years, with only a minor amendment, and arbitration effectively started as a new area of practice.

-Although the success of arbitration in recent years is in part a consequence of the lesser effectiveness of state courts, the fact remains that arbitration has been growing and that it is seen today as the best way to solve some types of disputes, notably complex procedures where a reasonable degree of specialisation is required.
+Although the success of arbitration in recent years is in part a consequence of the lesser effectiveness of state courts, the fact remains that arbitration has been growing and is seen today as the best way to solve some types of disputes, particularly complex procedures requiring a reasonable degree of specialisation.